multitel-ai/urban-sound-classification-and-comparison/README.md

 To use relabeling for TALNet modified, copy paste the `best2.csv` into the SONYC-UST folder.

-To use transfer learning, download the pretrained models:
+To use transfer learning, download the pretrained models and copy-paste them into the `SONYC-UST/model` folder as shown below.
 - the pretrained TALNet on Audioset can be found [here](http://islpc21.is.cs.cmu.edu/yunwang/git/cmu-thesis/model/TALNet.pt).
 - the pretrained CNN10 on Audioset can be found [here](https://zenodo.org/record/3987831/files/Cnn10_mAP%3D0.380.pth?download=1).

 Your data folder should look like: